Judicial Training

 The purpose of the training is to harness your legal / rugby knowledge and help you apply it within the disciplinary regime with a view to driving consistent decision-making in line with the Laws, Regulations and refereeing interpretations in the modern game.

 World Rugby Regulation 17 sets out the rules, regulations and procedures with respect to discipline across all World Rugby members.
+World Rugby Regulation 20 further expands on the Disciplinary and Judicial procedural rules which apply.
 These provisions are the same at all levels of the adult game.
-You can find a copy of Regulation 17 in the World Rugby Handbook in English (as well as French and Spanish) here.
+You can find Regulation 17 on the World Rugby website in English (as well as French and Spanish) here, and Regulation 20 here.

-Judicial Officers are lawyers of at least seven-years standing who are independent.
-They sit either alone or as chair of a three-person Disciplinary Committee featuring ex-players, coaches and referees with recent experience of the Game.
+Judicial Officers are lawyers of at least seven years standing who are independent.
+They sit either alone or as chair of a three-person Disciplinary Committee featuring former-players, coaches and referees with recent experience of the Game.
 Their role is to rule on disciplinary cases in accordance with Regulation 17 brought to them as a result of:

 - A red card issued by a referee (or any combination of two or more yellow cards or Citing Commissioner Warnings issued in the same match);